 What is Stakeholder Mapping?

 A stakeholder map is a graphical four-quadrant influence-interest matrix used to categorize stakeholders based on their influence and interest in the project.
-Stakeholder mapping is the visual technique of representing all stakeholders of a product, project, or concept on a single map.
-The primary advantage of a stakeholder map is obtaining a visual picture of all the individuals that can influence your project and their connections.
+Stakeholder mapping is the visual technique of representing all product, project, or concept stakeholders on a single map.
+The primary advantage of a stakeholder map is obtaining a visual picture of all the individuals who can influence your project and their connections.

-Then, each stakeholder is put on this map based on where they stand on these two metrics.
+Then, each stakeholder is put on this map based on their stand on these two metrics.

-You can shape your projects early on based on what the most important people think, and their input can also make your projects better.
+You can shape your projects early on based on what the most important people think, and their input can also improve your projects.

 Getting the support of influential stakeholders can help you win more resources, making your projects more likely to be successful.
 I will discuss this point in elaboration in the following section: